247i/Inkscape/App/மைசுமப்பவன்64/share/inkscape/extensions/docs/authors/unit-tests.rst

 This is like mode 2, but will over-write any existing files too.
 This allows you to update the test compare files.

+.. versionadded:: 1.2
+    ``NO_MOCK_COMMANDS`` environment variable

+If external programs are called, the tester tries to find the call data in the mock files, located in tests/data/cmd/executable_name.
+As long as the parameters and input files to such a call doesn't change, the mock call filename is stable across operating systems.
+If mock files are missing, they can be generated with the NO_MOCK_COMMANDS variable.

+    NO_MOCK_COMMANDS=1 pytest tests/test_my_specific_test.py

+If mock files are requested but not found, regenerate them and print the generated filename to stderr (so you know which file was generated).
+Typically, the test then fails due to "Extra print statements detected".
+Rename the file and re-run the test.
+This is mode you should be using to generate mock files.

+    NO_MOCK_COMMANDS=2 pytest tests/test_my_specific_test.py

+Ignore existing mock data and actually call commands, and save all resulting mock files as``*.msg.output`` files.
+The comparison mechanism governed by EXPORT_COMPARE stays in place.
+This is useful to check e.g. if a different version of the executable changes the correctness of the extension output.